ImperialCollegeLondon/ReCoDE_Lattice_Hamiltonian/docs/A1_EnergyDependentRecombinationRates.md

 where $V_{\mathrm{ex}}$ is the coupling of excitonic basis elements.

 Additionally, the model takes into account the fact that delocalised excited states typically have longer lifetimes than more locailised ones.
-To do this, the reorganisation energies are reduced by a factor of the inverse participation ratio assoicated with the relevant state ($\mathrm{IPR}$, see description in [03_CalculatingEigenstateProperties](03_CalculatingEigenstateProperties.md)) :
+To do this, the reorganisation energies are reduced by a factor of the inverse participation ratio assoicated with the relevant state ($\mathrm{IPR}$, see description in the file [CalculatingEigenstateProperties](03_CalculatingEigenstateProperties.md)) :

 $\lambda_{\mathrm{x,ex}}^{\alpha}= \frac{\lambda_{\mathrm{x,ex}}}{\mathrm{IPR_{ex}}}$